Student Agenda

 Statement of Philosophy

-As a Catholic community, Notre Dame Catholic Secondary School will strive to educate the whole person in a God centered school of Gospel values.
+As a Catholic community, Notre Dame Catholic Secondary School will strive to educate the whole person in a God centred school of Gospel values.

 • Notre Dame is a unique setting wherein our faith is living and active through teaching and learning and where the Catholic faith will permeate each and every aspect of the life of the school.